Eavesdropping in Semiquantum Key Distribution Protocol: Detailed Analysis of Two-way Eavesdropping

 When both the cases do not have the same outcome, then the situation is not encouraging.
 In this case one has to consider one of the two outcomes as the correct guess.
 Without loss of generality, we accept the outcome of the first observation as the correct guess.
 In this case,

 It is immediate to note that $\sqrt{D/2} \leq \sqrt{D(1-D)}$ for $D \in [0, \frac{1}{2}]$ and in this case Eve suffers with the decreased advantage.

-Thus while calculating the average advantage, we consider the following strategy: ``if the outcomes observed by Eve in both the directions are the same bit $b$, she guesses $b$, else she discards her guess in the backward direction and considers only the guess during the forward direction."
+Thus while calculating the average advantage, we consider the following strategy: ``{\em if the outcomes observed by Eve in both the directions are the same bit $b$, she guesses $b$, else she discards her guess in the backward direction and considers only the guess during the forward direction}."
 Let $P_E^{(2,avg)}(D)$ denote Eve's average success probability when she follows the above strategy. \begin{theorem} $P_E^{(2,avg)}(D) = \frac{1}{2} + \frac{\sqrt{D/2}(3+2D)}{2\left(1+2D\right)}$. \end{theorem} \pf It is clear that both the match and the mismatch happens with probability $\frac{1}{2}$.
-Hence the average success probability of Eve is given by
+Hence the average success probability of Eve is given by $P_E^{(2,avg)}(D) = \frac{1}{2} P_E^{(2,match)}(D) + \frac{1}{2} P_E^{(2,mismatch)}(D)$.
+Substituting values of the probabilities from Lemma~\ref{match} and Equation~\eqref{mismatch}, we get the result.